A BARD DAYS NIGHT

-"Yes?" she answered curtly, recognizing the voice as belonging to the long haired man who Sappho had addressed as Samth.
+"Yes?"
+She answered curtly.
+She recognized the voice as belonging to the long haired man who Sappho had addressed as Samth.

-Xena chose to ignore the not so subtle hint.
-"You have no internal security measures at all during these shows, do you?" she asked turning around completely to face the man, and taking a long sip of ale.
+"You have no internal security measures at all during these shows, do you?"
+She asked turning around completely to face the man, and taking a long sip of ale.